 Abstract

 Motor Neuron Disease (MND) is a fatal neurodegenerative condition, which is characterised by the selective loss of the upper and lower motor neurons.
-At the sites of motor neuron injury, accumulations of activated microglia, the primary immune cells of the central nervous system, are commonly observed in both human post-mortem studies and animal models of MND.
-Microglial activation has been found to correlate with many clinical features and importantly the speed of disease progression in humans.
+At the sites of motor neuron injury, accumulation of activated microglia, the primary immune cells of the central nervous system, are commonly observed in both human post-mortem studies and animal models of MND.
+Microglial activation has been found to correlate with many clinical features and importantly, the speed of disease progression in humans.
 Both anti-inflammatory and pro-inflammatory microglial responses have been shown to influence disease progression in humans and models of MND.
 As such, microglia could both contribute to and protect against inflammatory mechanisms of pathogenesis in MND.
-While murine models have characterised the microglial response to MND, these studies have painted a complex and often-contradictory picture, indicating a need for further characterisation in humans.
-This review examines the potential role microglia play in MND, in human and animal studies.
+While murine models have characterised the microglial response to MND, these studies have painted a complex and often contradictory picture, indicating a need for further characterisation in humans.
+This review examines the potential role microglia play in MND in human and animal studies.
 Both the pro-inflammatory and anti-inflammatory responses will be addressed, throughout the course of disease, followed by the potential of microglia as a target in the development of disease modifying treatments for MND.

 Motor Neuron Disease